-- Eat at least two servings of fish (preferably oily fish) per week.
+- Eat at least two portions of fish (preferably oily fish) per week.

 - Consider regularly eating whole grains and nuts.

 - Keep the amount of salt in your diet to less than 6 g per day.

 - Limit alcohol intake to less than 14 units per week for men and less than 14 units per week for women.
 See also the separate leaflet called Alcohol and Sensible Drinking.

 - Avoid or reduce the following in your diet: